Jman012/FloatplaneAPI/README.md

 This repository serves as an open and central source specification for the Floatplane API by the community, for purposes of tinkering and creating custom clients for Floatplane.
 At the time of writing, Floatplane has its main website, along with both Android and iOS applications.
 The main use case envisioned in the creation of this repository is to make it easier to create TV-first applications for, e.g., tvOS, Roku, Google TV, etc.

+⚠️ NOTE ⚠️: **Please** set a custom `User-Agent` header in your library of choice that uniquely identifies *what* app the requests are coming from, and *what **version** of your app is sending the requests.
+This is very helpful to the Floatplane team, and is good practice to do in general.

 # Automatic Generation

 The main purpose of this repository is to enable automatic generation of documentation and client code libraries.